Best Asus gaming laptops in 2023

 The key to choosing the right gaming laptop is understanding how you’ll use it daily.
 Do you need killer battery life, or will you be plugged in most of the time?
 Will you be using external peripherals, like a gaming mouse, keyboard, or monitor?
 How important is sound to your experience?

 So which of the latest Asus gaming laptop crop do we rate, and which are worthy of your consideration?
-We’ve rounded up our pick of the bunch below to help you get to grips with the wide range of options.
+We’ve rounded up our top picks below to help you get to grips with the wide range of options.

 These are the best Asus gaming laptops for 2023: